jimburtoft/build-on-trainium-workshop/README.md

 At the time of writing, this workshop uses a trn1.2xlarge instance with an on-demand hourly rate in supported US regions of $1.34 per hour.

+## FAQ's and known issues
+1. Workshop instructions are available [here](https://catalog.us-east-1.prod.workshops.aws/workshops/bf9d80a3-5e4b-4648-bca8-1d887bb2a9ca/en-US).
+2. If you use the `NousResearch` Llama 3.2 1B, please note you'll need to remove a trailing comma in the model config file.
+You can do this by simply opening the file in VS Code.
+If you do not take this step, you'll get an error for invalid JSON in trying to read the model config in Lab 1.
+3. Jupyter kernels can hold on to the NeuronCores as a Python process even after your cell has completed.
+This can then cause issues when you try to run a new notebook, and sometimes when you try to run another cell.
+If you encounter a `NeuronCore not found` or similar error statement, please just restart your Jupyter kernel and/or shut down kernels from previous sessions.
+You can also restart the instance through the EC2 console.
+Once your node is back online, you can always check the availability of the NeuronCores with `neuron-ls`.

 ## Security

 See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.